HardlyDifficult/Tutorials/Chapter1.md

 Attributes in C# are metadata added to classes, fields, or methods that may be queried by other classes.
 In the AutoSave script, InitializeOnLoad, a Unity specific attribute, is used to ensure the static constructor on our AutoSave class is called when the game begins.

 There are many [standard C# attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/index) and [Unity specific attributes](http://www.tallior.com/unity-attributes/) that may be used.
-Here are a few random examples:
+Here are examples of several attributes you might use:

 ```csharp
 using UnityEngine;